 I have beautiful cup shelves in my kitchen, which were made for me by my friend Adrian, a masterful woodworker.
 However, my cups have runneth over and I am in desperate need of more shelving.
-So I was excited to see Stacy Morgan’s bookend cup shelving article in the September 2020 issue of Ceramics Monthly.
-This will give me a cool way to display more cups until I can hire Adrian to make me another cup shelf!
-It is also a great way to display pots in a showroom.
-Have a look! –Jennifer Poellot Harnetty, editor.
+So I was excited to see Stacy Morgan's bookend cup shelving article in the Ceramics Monthly archive.

 Create an area of interest for showcasing small works, or expand the grid of this shelf system into a statement wall.
 However many pots you intend to display, it’s important to measure carefully and use a level.

 For several months I had been contemplating how to best make use of a section of wall in my studio showroom as a display for my small cup collection.
 Smaller items are notoriously hard to light well and difficult to position in a way that gets them noticed by customers.
 I needed something to effectively illuminate and elevate small items visually in a way that got them noticed, without taking up floor space the way a cabinet would.
 Cost efficiency is always a factor as well.

 In a discussion in the Clay Buddies Facebook group, Maddy Walton shared a photograph of the beautiful wall display at The Clay Studio in Philadelphia and it inspired me to find an affordable way to do something similar.
 After a fellow member of Clay Buddies mentioned they looked like bookends, I located a wholesaler of library supplies and ordered enough bookends to create my display.

 - Laser level